 Day 8: Leave for Lake Mburo National Park; do an evening Boat Cruise.

 Move to Lake Mburo National park and have lunch in Mbarara before proceeding to the park for an evening boat ride or a game drive.
 Dinner and overnight Rwonyo Camp, Arcadia cottages, Mantana Luxury tented Camp and Mihingo lodge.

-Take a game drive in the morning searching for the Eland, topis, Zebras and much additional Savannah wildlife.
-You will later on drive to Kampala having lunch en route .Take a stopover at the Equator.
+Take a game drive in the morning searching for the Eland, topis, Zebras and more Savannah wildlife.
+You will later drive to Kampala having lunch en route .Take a stopover at the Equator.
 Arrive in Kampala in the evening.